-Several alcohol and drug treatment centers in Escambia and Santa Rosa counties can help you detox from alcohol or other drugs and start your recovery journey.
+Several alcohol and drug treatment centers in Escambia and Santa Rosa counties provide medical detox for alcohol or other drugs addictions.
 Alcoholics Anonymous and Narcotics Anonymous support groups are also available to provide peer support and guidance.

 Several programs and services in the Pensacola area try to steer people with addictions to treatment.
 Colleges can either treat students for mild mental health problems or refer them to behavioral health providers in the community, and prison-alternative programs help people accused of nonviolent drug offenses end the cycle of recidivism.